hasanavi/OpenCV-Unity3D-Object-Tracking/README.md

 # OpenCV and Unity3D integration.
-## A simple way to connect Opencv with Unity3D using port.
+## A simple way to connect Opencv with Unity3D using socket.

 I've used Open CV Camshift algorithm to detect and track object in Python.
 Then I send the position of the object into Unity 3D using UDP Socket, read the stream from Unity 3D and change the position of a game object....
 Pretty simple.